HaidiChen/Holo_Pi/RaspberryPi_Server_Development/README.md

 #Usage:

-copy the directory 'HoloPi' to a specific location on the Raspberry Pi

-and run the 'HoloPi_Server.py' script according to the usage tips written

-at the top of the script file.s
+# Case one:
+if you own a Pi 3, go to the Pi3 directory and copy subfolder called HoloPi to Pi, some installation of modules or libraries required, see 'movidius' and 'opencvinstallation'.

+# Case two:
+if you own a Pi 4, go to the Pi4 directory and run the setup script.
+If everything goes well, go to the Pi Desktop/HoloPi/ and run the program HoloPi_Server.py accordingly.